How to Receive Files in your Google Drive from Anyone

 A school teacher wants to have a public drop box (not Dropbox) where students can upload homework assignments.
+A designer may need a public drop box where clients can upload photographs easily.
 A recruiter wants to have an online form where job applicants can upload their resumes.
-A designer may need a public drop box where clients can upload photographs easily.

-The other option is to have a shared folder inside Google Drive but there are limitations.
-One, you need a Gmail Account and should be invited by the folder owner to upload files in a shared folder.
+The other option is to have a shared folder inside Google Drive where others may upload files but this approach does have limitations.
+One, only people with a Google account would be able to upload files in a shared folder.
 Second, all collaborators can view and even remove files that have been uploaded in a shared folder on Google Drive.

 What you can do is create a regular web form (written in HTML and CSS) and then use Google Scripts to upload the content of this form into a folder in your Google Drive.

 Before diving into the implementation, take a look at this sample form.
 When you submit the form, it will create a new folder, corresponding to your name, in my Google Drive and upload the file in that folder This is a public form and you don’t even need to have a Google Account to upload files.
-The form even works on mobile devices.
+The form also works on mobile devices.

 - Click here to make a copy of the Google Script into your Google Drive.

-- This is vanilla form with a text field, a file input field and a form submit button.
-You can open the form.html file to apply your own CSS styles or add more input and textarea fields.
+- This is vanilla form with a few text fields and a file upload button.
+You can edit the forms.html file to apply your own CSS styles or add more input and textarea fields.

 - From the Run menu, choose doGet and authorize the script.
-The script needs these permissions since the form will be uploading files to your Google Drive.
+The script needs these permissions since users will be uploading files to your Google Drive.

-- Next choose Deploy as Web App from the Publish menu.
-Click Save New Version, choose Anyone, even Anonymous from the drop-down and click the Deploy button.
+- Next choose Deploy as Web App from the Publish menu, choose Anyone, even Anonymous under who has access and then click the Deploy button.